(Formerly the Google DoubleClick Ad Exchange (AdX) Seller Program Guidelines)

 2.1.
 No Misrepresentation

 Partners are not permitted to misrepresent to buyers information relating to their Sites' content such that buyers mistarget ads to such Sites.
-Please refer to the webmaster quality guidelines for guidance on best practices.
+Please refer to the Spam policies for Google web search for guidance on best practices.

 2.2.
 Scaled Partner Management ("SPM") Policies

 Child Registration.
-If Partner ("Parent") sells advertising inventory through Google Monetization on a Site for which Parent does not own the root domain ("Child Inventory"), Parent must accurately register the Child Inventory and the party that owns the Child Inventory's root domain ("Child") through the SPM functionality, and Parent must comply with these SPM Policies.
-If Parent does not register Child Inventory and its Child via SPM, Parent may not monetize that Child Inventory through Google Monetization.
+In this Section 2.2, Partner is a "Parent" if Partner sells advertising inventory through Google Monetization on a Site where the site is not owned and operated by Partner ("Child Inventory").
+Before selling Child Inventory through Google Monetization under SPM, Parent must accurately register the Child Inventory and the party that owns the Child Inventory ("Child") through the SPM functionality, and Parent must comply with these SPM Policies.
+If parent does not register Child Inventory and its Child via SPM, Parent may not monetize that Child Inventory through Google Monetization.

 Parent must have a direct contractual relationship with each Child, which grants Parent all necessary rights to make available and manage Child's Child Inventory through Google Monetization.

-Parent must ensure that each Child owns the root domain of all Child Inventory that Parent registers to it in SPM, unless expressly permitted by Google.
+Parent must ensure that each Child owns all Sites in Child Inventory that Parent registers to it in SPM, including the root domain of all websites and all apps included in Child Inventory, unless expressly permitted by Google.
 The Child Inventory must not have been previously disapproved by Google.
-For clarity, ad networks and media sales houses may not be registered as Children, except in respect to Child Inventory for which they own the root domain, unless expressly permitted by Google.
+For clarity, ad networks and media sales houses may not be registered as Children, except in respect to Child Inventory which they own (which requires, without limitation, owning the root domain (in case of websites) and all apps included in Child Inventory), unless expressly permitted by Google.

 Google or its agent may contact a Child for the purpose of verifying its relationship with Parent.